ClaireOzzz/GrabFood-WebSimulation-Model/README.md

 4. Calculate the closest road coordinate to the user (who is in a building) -> finish coordinate

 5. Use pathFinder

+Spare code that I might look at later
+//userAssignments is a dict with restaurant coords as its keys
+// console.log(userAssignments["103.8537167571647,1.304991130893086"]);

+// const jsonString = JSON.stringify(userAssignments);
+// console.log("userAssignments "+jsonString);